fabiofranchino/fabiofranchino.com/content/blog/2021-02-12-how-to-keep-and-update-global-variable-google-app-script.md

 tags: [tutorial, gscript, google, app]
 ---

-In a Google App Script, if you want to keep a value across many function executions, there's a service fo that: **PropertiesService**.
+In a Google Apps Script, if you want to keep a value across many function executions, there's a service fo that: **PropertiesService**.

 The **PropertiesService** allows to set key/value pairs that will be persistent over time.